HazyResearch/metal/README.md

 **_Note for Snorkel users: Snorkel MeTaL, even in the single-task case, learns a slightly different label model than Snorkel does (e.g. here we learn class-conditional accuracies for each LF, etc.)---so expect slightly different (hopefully better!) results._**

 ## Release Notes
+### Major changes in v0.5:
+* Introduction of Massive Multi-Task Learning (mmtl) package in `metal/mmtl`
+* Upgrade to pytorch v1.1
+* Adding logging improvements from v0.4

 ### Major changes in v0.4:
 * Upgrade to pytorch v1.0
 * Improved control over logging/checkpointing/validation